revou-fsse-feb25/milestone-1-enrico-zd/README.md

 - Easy navigation
 - Project gallery with descriptions
 - Contact form
-- Responsive design (In Development)
+- Responsive design

 ## Technologies Used

 - HTML
+- CSS

 ## How To Use